fieldtrip/website/workshop/natmeg/timefrequency.md

 ## Time-frequency analysis with a Hanning taper and fixed window length

 We will here describe how to calculate time frequency representations using Hanning tapers.
 When choosing for a fixed window length procedure the frequency resolution is defined according to the length of the time window (delta T).
-The frequency resolution (delta f in figure 1) = 1/length of time window in sec (delta T in figure 1).
+The frequency resolution (delta f in the first) = 1/length of time window in sec (delta T in the first figure).
 Thus a 500 ms time window results in a 2 Hz frequency resolution (1/0.5 sec= 2 Hz) meaning that power can be calculated for 2 Hz, 4 Hz, 6 Hz etc. An integer number of cycles must fit in the time window.
 In the following example a time window with length 500 ms is applied.

 Since we have two conditions (responses with left and right index finger), we will calculate the data separately for both so that we can compare them.
 We select the trials based on the .trialinfo field.
 We created this field when we called _trialfun_oddball_responselocked_ in ft_definetrial.
 In addition to the three colums in the .trl, it also added a column with response side based on the response trigger (256 and 2048 for left and right, respectively).
 After preprocessing, this column is added in the data structure as the field .trailinfo.
 This is a good example of keeping your own internal bookkeeping.
 You can e.g. also add response times, or accuracy.
 This info will travel with you throughout your analysis as long as it represents separate trials (and not averages).